9 books that will change your perspective on life

 Laing draws from her own experience in protest, alternative medicine and her travels from Weimar Berlin to the McCarthy-era prisons of America to open up questions of life, art and the forces emplaced against freedom.
 Everybody is a celebration of how the ordinary human body can resist oppression and ultimately influence the world.

-Discover the five books that opened Olivia Laing's mind and freed her body.
+Discover Olivia Laing's top five books that opened her mind and freed her body

 Dare Not Linger